JustinStowe/DnD_CharacterSheet/README.md

     - 2nd level: 2 base + 1 bonus = 3 total
     - 3rd level: 1 base + 1 bonus = 2 total
 - Track spell slots (max, used, remaining) for levels 0-9
+- **Add Spells**: Enter complete spell information
-- Add spells with full details (school, range, duration, components, etc.)
+  - Name, level, school, casting time, range, duration, components
+  - **Description field** for full spell text and notes
   - Mark spells as prepared (for prepared casters like Clerics and Wizards)
+- **Spell List Display**: Shows all important spell information
+  - Columns: Name, School, Casting Time, Range, Duration, Components, Prepared, Cast
+  - Sorted alphabetically within each spell level
 - **Cast Spell Button**: Each spell has a [Cast] button for quick casting
   - Click to automatically use one spell slot of that level
   - Shows confirmation with spell name and remaining slots
   - Warns if no spell slots remaining for that level
   - Integrates with spell slot tracking system
+- **Detailed Spell View**: Double-click any spell to view/edit full details
+  - Opens dialog with all spell information
+  - Edit any field including the full description
+  - Scrollable description area for long spell text
+  - Change spell level, toggle prepared status
+  - Save changes or cancel
 - Long Rest button to reset used spell slots
-- Double-click a spell to toggle prepared status

 #### Feats & Abilities Tab